 The gas temperature is the most important factor indicating the occurrence of the catalytic reaction.
 Moreover, at low temperature where the catalysts were not active, the plasma influence was observed.
 At the higher temperature, the catalysts became active.
-Thus, the catalytic plasma effect was still observed (Liu et al., 1997; and Pietruszka et al., 2004).
-As reported by Heintze et al., (2004), they investigated the combined DBD and Ni/α-Al2O3 in the partial oxidation of methane.
-The results were reported that at lower temperatures, this combined catalyst-plasma had no influence on the conversion and products selectivity.
-At these temperatures (>300°C), the plasma showed the dominant role.
+Thus, the catalytic plasma effect was still observed (Liu et al., 1997; and Heintze and Pietruszka, 2004).
+As reported by Heintze and Pietruszka (2004), they investigated the combined DBD and Ni/ α -Al2O3 in the partial oxidation of methane.
+The results were reported that at lower temperatures, this combined catalyst-plasma had no influence on the conversion and product selectivity.
+At these temperatures, the plasma showed the dominant role.
 At the higher temperatures, however, the catalyst promoted the oxidation of CO to CO2.

-Malik et al., (1999) investigated combined system of cold plasma and a catalyst for VOC decomposition.
-They found that the addition of a suitable catalyst, particularly a supported noble metal catalysts, such as platinum, palladium, rhodium and ruthenium, could activate CH4 at relatively low temperatures with faster rates and could further improve the efficiency, as well as the selectivity of the desired products.
-Noble metal electrodes gave the best results for the conversion of CH4 to C2 hydrocarbons in a pulsed corona discharge with the following order: platinum > palladium > copper.
+Malik and Malik (1999) investigated combined system of cold plasma and a catalyst for VOC decomposition.
+They found that the addition of a suitable catalyst, particularly supported noble metal catalysts, such as platinum, palladium, rhodium, and ruthenium, could activate CH_4 at relatively low temperatures with faster rates and could further improve the efficiency, as well as the selectivity for the desired products.
+Noble metal electrodes showed the best results for the conversion of CH_4 to C_2 hydrocarbons in a pulsed corona discharge with the following order: platinum > palladium > copper.

-Suttiruangwong (1999) studied the conversion of methane for partial oxidation of methane (POM) in the catalyst packed bed reactor under AC corona discharge with and without Cu/ZnO catalyst.
-For reaction without catalyst, it was found that the non-catalytic system gave much higher CH4 conversion than the catalytic system, and products mainly consisted of C2 hydrocarbons.
-Methane conversion and product selectivity increased with decreasing total flow rate and increasing the applied voltage.
-For reaction with catalyst, it gave the feasibility of methane conversion at atmospheric conditions, but the amount of methanol produced was low.
+Suttiruangwong (1999) studied the conversion of methane via partial oxidation of methane (POM) in a packed-bed reactor under AC corona discharge without and with Cu/ZnO catalyst.
+For reaction without catalyst, it was found that the non-catalytic system gave much higher CH_4 conversion than the catalytic system, and products mainly consisted of C_2 hydrocarbons.
+Methane conversion and product selectivity increased with decreasing total flow rate and increasing applied voltage.
+For reaction with catalyst, it gave the feasibility of methane conversion at atmospheric conditions, but the amount of methanol produced was still low.
 Synthesis gas was also found in the product stream.

-Viriyasiripongkul (2000) investigated the oxidative coupling of methane to produce higher hydrocarbons by using AC electric discharges with and without zeolite catalyst at ambient condition.
-For system with catalyst, the presence of Pt/KL zeolite enhanced the oxygen conversion and the selectivity of ethylene.
+Viriyasiripongkul (2000) investigated the oxidative coupling of methane to produce higher hydrocarbons by using AC electric discharge without and with zeolite catalyst at ambient condition.
+For system with catalyst, the presence of Pt/KL zeolite enhanced the oxygen conversion and the selectivity for ethylene.
 Moreover, hydrogen and carbon monoxide were the main products.
-For system without catalyst, it was found that methane, oxygen, and ethane conversions, as well as yields of C2 hydrocarbons (ethylene and acetylene), increased with increasing the applied voltage and decreasing either frequency or total flow rate.
+For system without catalyst, it was found that methane, oxygen, and ethane conversions, as well as yields of C_2 hydrocarbons (ethylene and acetylene), increased with increasing applied voltage and decreasing either frequency or total flow rate.

-Saktrakool (2003) developed a combined plasma and photocatalytic system for oxidative removal of ethylene as a model of VOC.
-Higher applied higher voltage and stage number of plasma reactor enhanced C2H4 conversion and CO2 selectivity, which were in contrast with the effects of higher applied frequency and feed flow rate.
+Saktrakool (2003) developed a combined plasma and photocatalytic system for oxidation of ethylene as a model of VOC removal.
+Higher applied voltage and stage number of plasma reactors enhanced C_2H_4 conversion and CO_2 selectivity, which were in contrast with the effects of higher input frequency and feed flow rate.
 The commercial TiO2 (Degussa P25), TiO2, and 1%Pt/TiO2 prepared by sol-gel method were used as photocatalysts.
-The presence of all studied photocatalysts increased the C2H4 and O2 conversions, as well as CO2 selectivity, in the following order: 1%Pt/TiO2 > TiO2 > Degussa P25.
-The synergistic effect of photocatalysts presented in the plasma reactor is resulted from the activation of TiO2 by the UV light generated from the plasma.
+The presence of all studied photocatalysts increased the C_2H_4 and O_2 conversions, as well as CO_2 selectivity, in the following order: 1%Pt/TiO2 > TiO2 > Degussa P25.
+The synergistic effect of photocatalysts presented in the plasma reactor was resulted from the activation of TiO2 by the UV light generated from the plasma.